 If the tenant does not pay after the expiry of this notice, our enforcement agents will visit the tenant at the address where the rent is due.
 At all times our enforcement agents will aim to take payment in full from the tenant on the first visit.

-Unless payment is made by cleared funds, the enforcement agents will take control of the tenant's goods and enter into a Controlled Goods Agreement (previously known as a Walking Possession Agreement).
+Unless payment is made by cleared funds, the enforcement agents will where possible look to take control of the tenant's goods and enter into a Controlled Goods Agreement (previously known as a Walking Possession Agreement).
 A detailed inventory is taken of the goods that have taken into control within the curtilage (area) of the lease, usually inside the building.
 Dependent upon the lease, this can also include car parking spaces or compound storage.

 FAQs on CRAR

 CRAR only applies to principal rent, VAT and interest (VAT and interest only if stated within the lease).
 CRAR cannot be used to recover service charges, insurance premiums and rates.
 Landlords can explore alternative methods to recover these charges such as obtaining a County Court money judgment.

 When can CRAR be used?